erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 ![MongDB upgrade Jose watch](/img/jose-watch-eric-loom.jpg)

+## 👨‍🏫 Be a teacher, don't make asssumptions, over communicate

+In a remote team, informations get easily lost.
+Other team members might not have the same context as you, new hires are recurrent occurence, and won't dare to ask ["stupid questions"](https://en.wikipedia.org/wiki/No_such_thing_as_a_stupid_question).

+Extra communication is key, don't make assumption, the more you say, the better teamates will get more knowledge.
+I've even more for trivial questions, where some fundamental might be missing and where your informations will be be really valuable

+One of the favorite people I've been working at Buffer is certainly [Colin](https://twitter.com/colinscape).
+Since day 1 I've joined the company, he's been relentlessy explaining and giving context if any issues or questions arises.
+He's been certainly the go to person when engineers has doubts or need confirmation.
+It also shows a great mark of leadership It helps creating a great culture in your company where there no stupid question exists, and where your team will feel safe.

 ## ❤️ Share without limits
 Sharing links via Slack or email are great, but those content get easily lost.
-You shouldn't make assumptions your teammates saw the video you've shared once.
+You shouldn't make assumptions your teammates saw the video or message you've shared the other week.
 I recommend to maintain a directory (in Notion/Paper/Wiki etc...).
 When you see a question that was answered in one of your video, share it again.
 A natural snowball effect will happen when your teammates will see more and more people sharing their knowledge.

 Keep sharing ❤️